 Aside from the National Stadium, eleven new venues are being constructed.
 As a result, the total cost for the construction of the venues could exceed 25 billion US dollars.

 Another thing Japan is preparing for is how to counter the heat during the event.
-Since July to August is summer season in the country, so it is expected to have a temperature of 30-41 degrees Celsius.
+Since July to August is the summer season in the country, so it is expected to have a temperature of 30-41 degrees Celsius.

 Besides those heat-control ways, some events are scheduled in the early morning like Marathon to avoid athletes being exposed directly to the sunlight.